Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 <h1>Overhead, the Albatross band website.</h1>

-The objective of this project is to create a frontend-only webpage for a band.
-Overhead, the Albatross are a real band from Dublin, Ireland and the user can review their latest music, buy merchandise and tour tickts.
-It also allows the user to get in contact with the band providing their feedback via mail form.
-This site is simulating all the previous features and some of its content are pure fiction.
+The objective of this project was to create a frontend-only webpage for a band.
+Overhead, the Albatross are a real band from Dublin, Ireland and the user can see their latest music, video, view merchandise and buy tour tickets.
+It also allows the user to get in contact with the band providing their message via a mail form.
+It also contains links to the bands music streaming platforms and their social media accounts.
+This sites is based off a real band with real music and accounts but some content is pure fiction.
 All content has been researched, collected and edited from many different sites around the World Wide Web.

 <h3>UX</h3>
 This website is for music fans in general but more targeted towards the bands own fanbase.
 Its a minilistic design with a clear easy on the eye colour scheme.

 Most of the visitors to this site are probably looking for:

-Valuable information about the band that made them dance, sing and feel like no other during a single concert or an event.
+*Check out the latest music content from the band and where they can buy/stream it.
+*Find out information on their concert tour and where theyll be.
+*Buy and browse the bands available merchandise

-New ways to keep in touch with their favourite music band.
+*New ways to keep in touch and connect with their favourite music band.

-Listen to the band's songs easily and without paying for it.

 <h5>Wireframes mockups</h5>